NxPKG/khulnasoft-docs/content/waf/_partials/_rules-next-steps-table.md

 {{</table-wrap>}}

 These operations are covered in the Ruleset Engine documentation.
-The Ruleset Engine powers different Cloudflare products, including $1.
+The Ruleset Engine powers different Khulnasoft products, including $1.